LongForm: Effective Instruction Tuning with Reverse Instructions: Introduction

 Using the \textbf{\methodnames} method, we create an instruction-following text generation dataset called \textbf{\DataName} to address these issues.
 We aim to improve instruction tuning by gathering diverse human-written texts from C4 and English Wikipedia as outputs.
 As illustrated in Figure \ref{fig:intro_example}, we extract text passages (paragraphs or documents) from the corpora and then prompt an LLM with a zero-shot template to generate, for each passage, an instruction that -- when given to an LLM -- we want to result in the generation of the passage or a similar text.
 We refer to this method of creating \textit{(generated instruction, passage)} pairs for instruction tuning as \textbf{\methodnames}.
 This method offers a cost-effective and fast alternative for creating instruction tuning datasets compared to human annotation while also yielding higher quality output compared to fully synthetic data generation.

-To make \textbf{\DataName} even more effective, we increase its diversity and quality by leveraging structured examples from Stack Exchange and WikiHow, and long text generation tasks from NLP benchmarks.
+To make \textbf{\DataName} even more effective, we increase its diversity and quality by leveraging structured examples from Stack Exchange and Wi\-ki\-How, and long text generation tasks from NLP benchmarks.

 Based on the \DataName dataset, we finetune instruction-following PLMs, which we call \textbf{\ModelName} models, with different architectures and sizes: T5-XL \cite{JMLR:v21:20-074_raffel_t5}, OPT-6.7B \cite{zhang2022opt}, and LLaMA-7B \cite{touvron2023llama}.
 We compare these models with the baselines FLAN-T5 \cite{chung2022scaling}, T0pp \cite{sanh2022multitask}, T\textit{k}-Instruct \cite{wang-etal-2022-super}, and Alpaca on a diverse set of tasks: story, poem, email and recipe generation; grammar error correction; text summarization; table-to-text; and long form question answering.
-Our experimental results are as follows. (i) \ModelName-OPT-2.7B outperforms OPT-30B on long text generation despite OPT-30B having 10x more parameters. (ii) \ModelName models outperform prior instruction-following models, such as FLAN-T5 and Alpaca, with more than \textbf{63\%} (in-domain) and \textbf{35\%} (out-of-domain) relative METEOR improvement on text generation. (iii) The \DataName{} dataset enhances the language understanding capabilities of LLMs.
-It improves the relative performance of MMLU \cite{hendryckstest2021} by 10\% when combined with FLAN. (iv) For multilingual news generation, \ModelName models follow multilingual instructions and generate news articles in German, Spanish, French and Russian better than prior models.
+Our experimental results are as follows. (i) \ModelName-OPT-2.7B outperforms OPT-30B on long text generation despite OPT-30B having 10x more parameters. (ii) \ModelName models outperform prior instruction-following models, such as FLAN-T5 and Alpaca, with more than \textbf{63\%} (in-domain) and \textbf{35\%} (out-of-domain) relative METEOR improvement on text generation. (iii) In addition to NLG, the \DataName{} dataset also enhances the language understanding (NLU) capabilities of several LLMs.
+It improves performance on MMLU \cite{hendryckstest2021} compared to prior datasets like FLAN.

+(iv) For multilingual news generation, \ModelName models follow multilingual instructions and generate news articles in German, Spanish, French and Russian better than prior models.

 We release the \DataName{} dataset and models publicly on \ifthenelse{\boolean{acl}} {[Anonymized-URL]} {\url{https://github.com/akoksal/LongForm}}.